mjmiller41/sushi-near-me/_places/ako-by-kenaki-washington-dc.md

 rating: '4.9'
 rating_count: 0
 website: https://www.theroostsedc.com/akobykenaki
+description: >-
+  Discover AKO by KENAKI in Washington, DC$$$AKO by KENAKI in Washington, DC, stands out as a top-rated sushi restaurant nestled in the energetic Southeast Washington neighborhood, offering a blend of fresh flavors and inclusive dining experiences.
+This spot excels with its variety of options, including dine-in, takeout, and reservations, making it a convenient choice for sushi enthusiasts exploring local Japanese-inspired cuisine.
+Accessibility features like wheelchair-friendly entrances and restrooms ensure a welcoming environment for all guests, while the menu highlights satisfying lunch, dinner, and dessert selections paired with wine.
+Priced affordably in the $30 to $50 range, it's an ideal destination for anyone seeking quality sushi dining near you in a relaxed, casual setting.
+generative_summary: >-
+  Discover AKO by KENAKI in Washington, DC$$$AKO by KENAKI in Washington, DC, stands out as a top-rated sushi restaurant nestled in the energetic Southeast Washington neighborhood, offering a blend of fresh flavors and inclusive dining experiences.
+This spot excels with its variety of options, including dine-in, takeout, and reservations, making it a convenient choice for sushi enthusiasts exploring local Japanese-inspired cuisine.
+Accessibility features like wheelchair-friendly entrances and restrooms ensure a welcoming environment for all guests, while the menu highlights satisfying lunch, dinner, and dessert selections paired with wine.
+Priced affordably in the $30 to $50 range, it's an ideal destination for anyone seeking quality sushi dining near you in a relaxed, casual setting.
+generative_disclosure: Summarized by AI using the Grok-3-Mini model.
 reviews:
   - ChdDSUhNMG9nS0VJQ0FnSUNuM09Yai1nRRAB
   - ChZDSUhNMG9nS0VJQ0FnSUN2bmJiX2ZREAE
   - ChdDSUhNMG9nS0VJQ0FnSUNYN2NhQWtRRRAB
   - ChdDSUhNMG9nS0VJQ0FnSURlNnZLcDBnRRAB
   - ChdDSUhNMG9nS0VJQ0FnSUNYNlBhbzBBRRAB
+review_summary: >-
+  What Customers Are Saying$$$Folks who visit this sushi restaurant often praise the fresh, flavorful dishes and the friendly, efficient service that make every meal feel special.
+Many highlight the great value for the price, noting that the variety of options keeps things exciting without breaking the bank.
+  Overall, the high ratings reflect a consistently positive experience, with diners appreciating the welcoming atmosphere and thoughtful touches like wine pairings.
+While opinions vary, the consensus leans toward it being a go-to spot for reliable Japanese fare, encouraging others to try it for a satisfying outing.
+If you're on the hunt for top-rated sushi places near me, this location delivers a solid, enjoyable vibe that keeps customers coming back.
+review_disclosure: Summarized by AI using the Grok-3-Mini model.
 parking_options: {}
 payment_options:
   acceptsCreditCards: true